 time to reach for a bicarb and the VIP Hotline

-You would think that wealthy "experts" would have more important things to do than hang around
+You would think wealthy "experts" would have more important things to do than hang around

 watching for opinions they disagree with.
-Maybe they are retirees with time on their hands or
+Maybe they are retirees or

-maybe they are PS Audio shareholders looking out for the bottom line.
-In any case, Eric Koch says
+shareholders looking out for the bottom line.
+In any case, Eric Koch says the

-But, kidding aside, let's assume for a moment that the moderator and these VIPs think a valuable function is being served by having an elite in charge.
-Look at the mess "experts" have gotten us into in all fields -- economic, intelligence, financial & medical "experts", etc. For instance, government statistics show medical "experts" kill 250,000 people a year (legally) in the US via drug interactions and other medical malpractice.
-Only a group of true "experts" could accomplish such a great task.
+Kidding aside, the moderator and his friends think a valuable function is being served with an elite in charge of the forum.
+But it is plain to see that "experts" create a mess everywhere -- economic, intelligence, military medical, etc. Government statistics show that medical "experts" kill 250,000 people a year (legally) in the US via drug interactions and other medical malpractice.
+Only true "experts" could accomplish such a great task.